campenr/mothur-py/README.md

     m.help()
     m.mothur_seed = seed

+The `logfile_name` option allows the user to specify the name that the mothur logfile will have.
+As the logfile can be appended to a single logfile can store the record of all operations related to a single Mothur object.

+**Note:** When copying mothur objects it is important to then specify different logfiles for them otherwise they may attempt to use the same logfile.
+Additionally, if `suppress_logfile` is true, the logfile will be suppressed even if it has been given a name by the user.

 The `supress_logfile` option is useful when you don't want the log files, such as when running in an Jupyter (nee IPython) notebook with `verbosity=1`, in which case you already have a record of mothur's output and the mothur logfiles